Fleur de sel: Europe

 Spain also produces high quality flor de sal in the Ebro Delta on the mainland and the Salinas d'Es Trenc on the island of Majorca and in the Salinas de la Trinidad in the Ebro Delta.
 Majorca has a long history of salt production, dating to the Phoenicians and the Romans, but flor de sel was mostly kept for local use until Katja Wöhr arrived from Switzerland in 2002 and convinced local officials to allow her to harvest it in Es Trenc.
 She worked with British chef Marc Fosh to develop mixtures of flor de sal with herbs and spice blends added, such as orange, lemon, black olive, lavender, rosemary, dried rose petals, curry spices, and beetroot.

 Spain's Canary Islands are also a source of flor de sal.
 Saltworks have operated on La Palma and Lanzarote for centuries, but the flor de sal that resulted was kept for the use of the workers until 2007, when the salt gained gourmet status.
-The culinary rediscovery of fleur de sel and other gourmet salts has saved small scale artisanal saltworks in the Canaries, which were in rapid decline.
+The culinary rediscovery of fleur de sel and other gourmet salts has saved small-scale artisanal saltworks in the Canaries, which were in rapid decline.

+Flower of salt is also produced in Croatia, where the harvesting of salt and flower of salt dates to ancient times, thanks to relatively high salinity (3.5 B°; 1 m3 of seawater contains approximately 30 kg of sea salt) of seawater and favourable climate on the eastern coast of the Adriatic sea.
+Today, the largest producer of sea salt in Croatia is Solana Pag on the island Pag.

 Americas

-Canada now produces high quality fleur de sel from the Pacific Ocean off Vancouver Island.
-The colder climate adds extra crunch and reduces the flakiness.
-Unlike traditional European fleur de sel, which crystallizes naturally in the sun, Canadian fleur de sel makers heat their seawater to force evaporation.

 Mexico has produced both sea salt and flor de sal since Aztec times from the Lagoon of Cuyutlán on the Pacific Coast.
-There is also a museum in Cuyutlán, dedicated to the history and technique of flor de sal production.
+There is a museum in Cuyutlán dedicated to the history and technique of flor de sal production.

-Flor de sal is also harvested along the beaches of Celestun in Yucatan, Mexico where Mayans cultivated salt 1,500 years ago for its distribution throughout Mesoamerican trade routes extending to Guatemala, Central America and the Caribbean.
+Flor de sal is also harvested along the beaches of Celestun in Yucatan, Mexico, where Mayans cultivated salt 1,500 years ago for its distribution throughout Mesoamerican trade routes extending to Guatemala, Central America and the Caribbean.

-Brazil started producing flor de sal in 2008 in the traditional salt-producing area of Macau, in the state of Rio Grande do Norte.
-The salt kept for use in Brazil is iodized though, as required by the Brazilian law for all salt intended for human consumption, but that intended for export is not.
+Brazil started producing flor de sal in 2008 in the traditional salt-producing area of Macau in the state of Rio Grande do Norte.
+The salt kept for use in Brazil is iodized, as required by the Brazilian law for all salt intended for human consumption, but that intended for export is not.
 The main producer is ArtSal - Flor De Sal.